 The facilities at St James’ in Manchester include a mock operating theatre, ambulance simulator and clinical skills stations.
 A 3D immersive simulation suite enables you to practice clinical scenarios in a realistic, supportive and safe environment.

-Alternatively, if you are considering studying Operating Department Practice in Manchester, you may wish to attend an open event at St James’.
-You can visit our Oxford Street site, talk to tutors, chat to current students, attend a subject presentation to find out more about training to work as an ODP, and take a tour of the clinical skills simulation suite.
+Alternatively, if you are considering studying Operating Department Practice in Manchester, you may wish to attend a drop-in afternoon at St James’.
+You can visit our Oxford Street site, view the clinical skills simulation suite, and chat to current students and tutors to find out more about training to work as an ODP.